Jacobmar2/Compass-Wrapped/README.md

 ● You may insert a time range shorter than a year, where all of the stats except for average number of trips per day/week/month (in the green box) will stay accurate

+● Image credit for Your Top Station goes to Wikimedia Commons, where all images are licensed under Creative Commons.
+Images are found from the station's main Wikipedia page.

 ● Not affiliated or supported by TransLink

 ● Uses MIT License